Defining Your ICP (Ideal Customer Profile)

 Announced Relocation (Scoring: 10/10)

-The most direct signal: the company has announced it is leaving its current premises or searching for new space.
-Detectable through company registries, legal notices, and LinkedIn posts.
+The most direct signal: the company has announced it’s leaving its current premises or is actively searching for new space.
+It’s detectable through company registries, legal notices, and LinkedIn posts.

-• Result: 45% conversion rate.
-The need is confirmed and urgent.
-A decision must be made within weeks.
+Result: 45% conversion rate.
+The need is confirmed and the clock is running.
+A decision gets made within weeks.

 Rapid Headcount Growth (Scoring: 9/10)

-A company that hires aggressively will quickly run out of space.
-This is often the first sign before a move or an office expansion.
+A company that’s hiring aggressively will run out of room.
+This is often the first sign before a move or an office expansion, and it shows up in job boards months before anyone announces anything publicly.

-• Result: 35% conversion rate.
-The real estate need is a direct consequence of headcount growth.
+Result: 35% conversion rate.
+The real estate need follows directly from headcount growth, almost by definition.

 Fundraising (Scoring: 8/10)

-Post-funding scale-ups frequently relocate within 6 to 12 months to accommodate their growth.
-The real estate budget is often included in the use-of-funds plan.
+Scale-ups that close a round frequently relocate within 6 to 12 months.
+The real estate budget is often spelled out in the use-of-funds plan, which means the money is already earmarked.

-• Result: 30% conversion rate.
-The window is wider (6-12 months) but the deal potential is high.
+Result: 30% conversion rate.
+The window is wider (6 to 12 months), but the deal size tends to justify the patience.

 Merger or Acquisition (Scoring: 7/10)